 What should I do if I have been scammed?

 Have you been scammed by a scammer or online criminal?
 Unfortunately, we can not ensure that you get the money back.
 We also do not play a role in mediation in this.
 Our advice is that you report the internet fraud to the police.
 To reset your account securely, follow these steps:

-- Change the passwords of the affected accounts
+- Change the password of the affected accounts

-Don't click on one of the links.
+Do you not trust the situation?
+Don't click on any links in the email and don’t submit your details.
 In this case, it is best to contact our Customer Support.
 They can confirm whether it is a phishing e-mail or not.